Nelkon01/tic-tac-toe/README.md

 ### Code

 -   [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive and to utilize bootsrap styling and modals which gave users information popups.
-- [Web Dev Simplified YouTube](https://www.youtube.com/watch?v=Y-GkMjUZsmM&t=1896s): This video helped me unbderstand a nice way i wanted to achieve the board styling and the player marks.
+- [Web Dev Simplified YouTube](https://www.youtube.com/watch?v=Y-GkMjUZsmM&t=1896s): This video helped me understand a nice way i wanted to achieve the board styling and the player marks.

 ### Content